open-contracting-extensions/ocds_sustainability_extension/README.md

 }
 ```

-If the goal is unknown or is sustainability in general, omit goal and set strategies only
+If the goal is unknown or is sustainability in general, omit `goal` and set `strategies` only:

 ```json
 {